For patients battling breast cancer, the costs associated with treatment can be a significant source of stress

 Generally, withdrawals from a traditional IRA before age 59-1/2 are taxed as ordinary income, plus assessed a 10 percent early withdrawal penalty, but the IRS makes an exception for health care costs.

-Traditional IRA owners who are under age 65 may withdraw funds from their account penalty-free to pay unreimbursed medical expenses if those bills exceed 10 percent of their income.
-That threshold is 7.5 percent if you are older than 65.
-(You will still owe income tax on the withdrawal.)
-5
+Traditional IRA owners who are under age 59-1/2 may withdraw funds from their account penalty-free to pay unreimbursed medical expenses if those bills exceed 10 percent of their income.
+(You will still owe income tax on the withdrawal.)5

 In the case of a Roth IRA, which is funded with after-tax dollars, account holders can withdraw their contributions tax and penalty-free at any time regardless of age.
 The 10 percent penalty is similarly waived for an early withdrawal of the earnings prior to age 59-1/2, if used to cover unreimbursed medical expenses.6

 While health and well-being always trump tax concerns, James Guarino, a certified public accountant with Moody, Famiglietti & Andronico in Tewksbury, Massachusetts, said individuals are generally better off tapping other sources of cash for their medical expenses and leaving their retirement savings alone.

 “I believe most tax and financial planning professionals, me included, would instinctively suggest that individuals consider other payment options first before they tap their retirement plan assets,” he said.